paulhibbitts/test-docsify-this/README.md

 https://docsify-this.net?url-field=empty
 ```

+> [!TIP]
-_You can even just type **docsify-this.net?** in front of an online Markdown file URL that you are viewing (such as files hosted on GitHub, Codeberg, or raw source files) to instantly set up the Docsify-This Web Page Builder with that file.
+> You can even just type **docsify-this.net?** in front of an online Markdown file URL that you are viewing (such as files hosted on GitHub, Codeberg, or raw source files) to instantly set up the Docsify-This Web Page Builder with that file.
 Once the Web Page Builder loads, press the Return key — no need to leave the keyboard — to see Docsify-This display the Markdown file as a web page!
-For example, `https://docsify-this.net?https://github.com/hibbitts-design/docsify-this-one-page-course/blob/main/home.md`._
+For example, `https://docsify-this.net?https://github.com/hibbitts-design/docsify-this-one-page-course/blob/main/home.md`.

 ##### edit-link-checkbox